Teaching Ethics through Literature

 1. Introduction: The Significance of Ethics in the Teaching of Literature 2.
 Objectives: Ethics as the Philosophical End of Literature Education 3.
 Curriculum: Developing Cosmopolitan-mindedness through Ethical Inquiry 4.
 Texts: Applying Ethical Criticism to Interpreting Literature 5.
 Pedagogy: Building a Critical-Ethical Community of Readers 6.
 Values: Developing Ethical Character through Dispositional Routines 7.
 Conclusion: Literature Education and the Hospitable Imagination

-Suzanne Choo is Associate Professor in the English Language and Literature Group at National Institute of Education, Nanyang Technological University, Singapore.
-Her book Reading the world, the globe, and the cosmos: Approaches to teaching literature for the twenty-first century (Peter Lang, 2013) was awarded the 2014 Critics Choice Book Award by the American Educational Studies Association. she co-edited the book Literature education in the Asia-Pacific: Policies and practices and perspectives in global times (Routledge, 2018).
+Suzanne S. Choo is Associate Professor in the English Language and Literature Group at National Institute of Education, Nanyang Technological University, Singapore.
+Her book Reading the world, the globe, and the cosmos: Approaches to teaching literature for the twenty-first century (Peter Lang, 2013) was awarded the 2014 Critics Choice Book Award by the American Educational Studies Association.
+She co-edited the book Literature Education in the Asia-Pacific: Policies, Practices and Perspectives in Global Times (Routledge, 2018).

 "In this book, Choo has defined a serious problem with precision and she has devised a comprehensive and creative solution.
 She has deftly exposed two dangerous myths: first, the myth that academic scholarship and literature can be value-free; and, second, the myth that learning is a solitary experience.
 Her solutions show up in the diverse classroom practices which help students learn how to communicate with each other about subtle ideas in literature.
 She analyzes those practices skillfully and humanely.
 In doing so she is not only helping a generation create the kind of habits that are urgently needed in a global age, but are need in an electronic age which constantly emphasizes quickness.
 Choo’s approach enriches the reading and teaching of literature that spark conversation and collaboration essential to any thorough understanding of how stories unfold as they do – stories in fiction and stories in daily, real life." – Stephan Ellenwood, Professor at Boston University, USA